phonkee/treasure/README.md

 Every struct that will be persistable should implement trait Model (call that struct model).
 This struct must be annotated with "model" attribute that tells Treasure to inspect this model and generate needed Model trait method.
-Every field in model that is annotated with "field" attribute will be accepted as database column.
+Every field in model that is annotated with "column" attribute will be accepted as database column.
 All other not annotated will be in options list but marked as "unused".

 Model attrs